0x4D31/detection-and-response-pipeline/README.md

 ## Detection and Correlation Engine

+In addition to the stream and batch processing tools mentioned in the [data pipeline](#data-pipeline) section, the following tools can be used for data analysis and detection.

 | Tool / Service | Description |
 |---|---|
 | [Elasticsearch](https://github.com/elastic/elasticsearch) | with [ElastAlert2](https://github.com/jertel/elastalert2) or Elastic $ecurity |